mesosphere/dcos-docs-site/pages/services/spark/2.3.1-2.2.1-2/troubleshooting/index.md

     failing.
 To debug this class of issue, visit the Mesos UI at `http://<dcos-url>/mesos/` and navigate to the sandbox for the dispatcher.

-*   Spark has an internal mechanism for detecting the IP of the host.
+*   {{ model.techShortName }} has an internal mechanism for detecting the IP of the host.
 We use this method by default, but sometimes it fails, returning errors like these:

     ```
     ERROR SparkUncaughtExceptionHandler: Uncaught exception in thread Thread[main,5,main]